-The Department of Education and Public Health has developed some clear guidance to allow celebrations, social events and end-of-year functions to occur on school sites.
+Public Health has developed some clear guidance to allow celebrations and social events to occur on school sites.

 These events will be able to go ahead but will need to be held in accordance with current Public Health directions.
 This means that it will be required that these events are undertaken within the venue density requirements (one person per 2 square metres, up to a maximum of 250 people) of the site on which they are planned to be held.

 Dancing will be able to occur, however all events will need to adhere to the requirement to have two separate areas for eating/drinking and dancing.

 COVID safe behaviours including hygiene measures and visitor screening will need to be applied to such events.

 Celebrations taking place off site will need to comply with the venue’s COVID Safety plan.

 Physical distancing of children in schools is not required under the Australian AHPPC guidelines.
 Research has shown limited transmission risk associated with school children in the school environment.